 Faculty must determine if an incomplete is possible for a course.
-Approval is required from the Vice President for Academic Affairs to allow an incomplete grade.

-Students are given sixty days from the last day of class to complete required coursework for an incomplete grade.
+At the time the incomplete is filed, the instructor must specify a default letter grade.
+A default grade is the letter grade the student will receive for the entire course if no additional coursework is completed and/or a grade change request is not submitted by the instructor.
+The incomplete form is filled out and submitted to the Registrar's Office by the instructor.
+A student seeking an incomplete for a course must initiate the process by communicating with their instructor.
+It is the instructor's determination if an incomplete is deemed appropriate in each case.
+Final approval of all incomplete grades are made by the Vice President for Academic Affairs.
+Students are given sixty days from the last day of exam week to complete required coursework for an incomplete grade.
 A course must be completed prior to taking any courses for which that course is a prerequisite.
 Failure to complete the course requirements within the designated time period will result in the grade being changed to F by the Registrar.
 Students will not graduate unless all incompletes are changed to letter (A-D) grades.
 Incomplete grades make students ineligible for the Dean's List and Academic Merit List during the semester in which they are received.
+In the rare event that a student is experiencing prolonged extenuating circumstances and wishes to extend their Incomplete, they may petition in writing to the Vice President for Academic Affairs, prior to the end of the 60 allotted days.
+Students must provide documentation of their circumstance in these instances.